HyperviewHQ/hyperview_docs/documentation/user-guide/search/index.md

 ## Quick Search and Advanced Search

-Quick Search lets you quickly lookup assets from the search palette (*Search → Quick*).
+Quick Search lets you quickly lookup assets from the **Quick** tab of the search palette.
 Search results appear as soon as you type a matching character string.
 Clicking on a search result opens the corresponding asset Dashboard.

 ```{image} /user-guide/search/media/qs.png
 :class: border-black
 ```

-The Advanced Search page is also accessible from the search palette (*Search → Advanced*).
+The Advanced Search page is also accessible from the **Advanced** tab of the search palette.
 Search results appear in a grid, allowing users to perform relevant actions such as Export and Bulk Delete.
 Double-clicking a matching asset opens its Dashboard.

 Advanced Search has two tabs:

-- **Assets** — search for assets (described throughout this section).
+- **Assets** — search for assets.
+Each result is an asset.
+This is the default tab, and is described throughout this section.
-- **Sensors** — search for sensors across all asset types, and manage sensors in bulk.
-The Sensors tab has its own search box, filters, columns, and Export.
-For SNMP-based sensors, you can add the **OID** column to help verify and troubleshoot sensor readings.
+- **Sensors** — search for individual sensors across all asset types, and manage them in bulk.
+Each result is a sensor.
+The Sensors tab has its own search box, filters, columns, saved searches, Export, and Bulk Actions.
+Refer to {ref}`sensor-search` for details.

 ```{image} /user-guide/search/media/as.png
 :class: border-black